Joseph Burns (murderer)

 Joseph Burns (c.
 1806 – 17 June 1848) was a New Zealand murderer, born in Liverpool, England.
 He was the first European in New Zealand to be executed for a capital crime.
-He was hanged on 17 June 1848 in Auckland.
+He was hanged on 17 June 1848 at what later became Devonport, today a suburb of Auckland.

+The plaque on the spot of his hanging erroneously states that this was also the place of the murders, and that the crime occurred in 1848.